NanditaIT2025Vishwakarma/Week-1-/README.md

 To identify the major  causes of ineffective waste management.
 To analyze the environmental and social impacts of poor waste handling.
 To purpose sustainable solutions for improving waste collection and recycling processes.
-# Cause of the Problem
-Unplanned Urbanization- inadequate  waste collection systems.
-Policy Gaps- weak enforcement of waste management laws.
-Lack of Awareness- people mix biodegradable and non-biodegradable waste.
-# Impacts
-Environmental: Air, water and soil Polution.
-Health:Spread of diseases due to open dumping.
-Economic: Increase cost of cleanup and   reduced tourism.